igpmn/gees/docs/intro.md

 # What Are We Developing?

-* A framework rather than a single model
+* A modular framework rather than a single model

 * Scenario builder based on a DSGE core